 Fire Damage Restoration

-Besides dealing with your insurance company, permits, meeting contractors, it’s overwhelming.
+Not to mention dealing with your insurance company, permits, meeting contractors, it gets overwhelming real fast!

-This site’s goal is to save time, share information to get your property restored as fast as possible.
+Houston Home Repair Service goal is to save you time and share information to get your property restored as fast as possible.

 Instead of taking a stab in the dark, you can make an informed decision and find the company that’s right for you.

 To prepare for the contractor meetings, write down the list of 9 questions below.
-Ask each contractor you meet with the same questions and write down their responses.
+Ask each contractor the same questions and write down their responses.

 You no longer have to stress trying to rely on memory what each company said.